memfault/interrupt/_drafts/ble-throughput-primer.md

 For Bluetooth 4.0, the BLE Radio is capable of transmitting 1 symbol per microsecond and one bit of data can be encoded in each symbol.
 This gives a raw radio bitrate of 1 Megabit per second (**Mbps**).
 This is **not** the throughput which will be observed for several reasons:

 1. There is a mandatory _150μs_ delay that must be between each packet sent.
 This is known as the _Inter Frame Space_ (_T_IFS_)
-2. BLE is a _reliable transport_ meaning every packet of data sent from one side must be acknowledged (ACK'd) by the other.
+2. The BLE Link Layer protocol is _reliable_ meaning every packet of data sent from one side must be acknowledged (ACK'd) by the other.
 The size of an _ACK_ packet is _80bits_ and thus takes _80μs_ to transmit.
 3. The BLE protocol has overhead for every data payload which is sent so sometime is spent sending headers, etc for data payloads

 > Fun Fact: As an antenna is used it heats up.
 As it heats up, the frequency it transmits or receives at can start to drift.
 The IFS allows for simpler antenna design for BLE by giving the antenna a chance to cooldown before it needs to transmit again